There’s no denying the importance of the cleantech sector–even more so as climate change continues to be a growing concern.

 As such, there is a vast number of cleantech ETFS ranging from solar wind to clean energy, including:

-- Guggenheim Solar ETF (NYSEARCA:TAN): Guggenheim Solar was incepted on April 15, 2008 and currently tracks 26 holdings, including First Solar (NASDAQ:FSLR).
+- Guggenheim Solar ETF (NYSEARCA:TAN): Guggenheim Solar was incepted on April 15, 2008 and currently tracks 28 holdings, including First Solar (NASDAQ:FSLR), current as of October 5.

 For a complete look at the variety of cleantech ETFS, the ETF database is also a great place to start.